-Dr. Yasuhisa Toyota is President, and founder, of Nagata Acoustics International.
+Dr. Yasuhisa Toyota is Executive Advisor and founder of Nagata Acoustics International.
 With over 30 years of experience in designing some of the world’s finest performance venues, Dr. Toyota is an established international authority in the field of concert hall design.

 Dr. Toyota began his professional career in 1977, joining Nagata Acoustics immediately following his academic studies.
 Over the next two decades, he collaborated closely with Dr. Minoru Nagata, the company’s founder, retired president and current executive advisor.
 (Dr. Nagata is best known for his acoustical leadership on the design and construction of Tokyo Bunka Kaikan and many other internationally recognized Japanese halls).
 In 2001 Dr. Toyota spearheaded launching an office in Los Angeles, and in 2008 Nagata Acoustics International was formed.
 Over his career, Dr. Toyota has been project leader for more than 50 concert hall and multipurpose hall projects.
 His expertise focuses on hall configuration design and the design of acoustical spaces for orchestral, chamber music and other non-amplified musical genres.